Corporate Governance Code

-The Nomination Committee through a thorough evaluation of the skills, knowledge and experiences of a proposed new Director makes recommendations to the Board who then make the final decision on the appointment of a new member.
+The Nomination Committee, through a thorough evaluation of the skills, knowledge and experiences of a proposed new Director, makes recommendations to the Board who then make the final decision on the appointment of a new member.

-Throughout the year, the directors receive updates on corporate governance matters from either the Company Secretary or the Company’s Nominated Advisors.
+Throughout the year, the Directors receive updates on corporate governance matters from either the Company Secretary or the Company’s nominated advisors.

-To ensure that the Board continue to develop their skills and keep up to date with market developments they have access to independent professional advice which will be at the expense of the company.
+To ensure that the Board continue to develop their skills and keep up to date with market developments, they have access to independent professional advice, which will be at the expense of the company.
 In addition, all members of the Board have access to the support and advice of the Company Secretary who is responsible for the induction programme of new members.

 The Board is supported by a Remuneration Committee, Audit Committee and Nomination Committee.
-Any matters that falls out of the responsibility of these committees are then dealt with by the Board.
-The role and responsibilities of the Chairman, Chief Executive and other directors can be found separately.
-The details of the Committee are contained within their written terms of reference which can be found below.
+Any matters that fall out side of the responsibility of these committees are then dealt with by the Board.
+The role and responsibilities of the Chairman, Chief Executive and other Directors can be found separately.
+The details of the Committee are contained within their written terms of reference which can be found on the Group’s website.

-Throughout the year the Chairman of each of the committee feeds back to the Board any issues which require further consideration by the Board.
+Throughout the year the Chairman of each committee feeds back to the Board any issues which require further consideration by the Board.
 Each of the Board committees has the ability to use external advisors as they see fit in furtherance of the duties which are at the Company’s expense.
-Further details of the composition and meetings of these committees can be fond within the annual report.
+Further details of the composition and meetings of these committees can be found within the annual report.

-The Group’s website www.dotdigitalgroup.co.uk is regularly updated and users can register to be alerted via email when announcements or details of presentations and events are posted on the website.
+The Group’s website www.dotdigitalgroup.com is regularly updated and users can register to be alerted via email when announcements or details of presentations and events are posted on the website.
 Annual reports and notices of meetings for at least the last five years can be found on the Group’s website.